-These mouthwash basics will help you choose what works best for you and your grin!
+Not all mouths are created equal—some may experience more sensitivity than others.
+Brush up on these mouthwash basics to will help you choose what works best for you and your grin!

-- Cosmetic mouth rinses or mouthwashes may control bad breath and leave behind a pleasant taste, but they have no chemical or biological function beyond their temporary benefit.
-They do help dislodge food debris stuck in teeth if you swish it around, which can help reduce the risk of tooth decay.
-If a product doesn’t kill bacteria associated with bad breath though, then its benefit is considered to be solely cosmetic.
+- Cosmetic Mouthwashes: These may control bad breath and leave behind a pleasant taste, but they have no chemical or biological function beyond their temporary benefit.
+They do help dislodge food debris stuck in teeth when you swish, which can help reduce the risk of tooth decay.
+Keep in mind, if a product doesn’t kill bacteria associated with bad breath, its benefit is considered to be solely cosmetic.

-- Therapeutic mouthwashes or rinses are available over the counter and by prescription depending on the formulation.
-These can help reduce or control plaque, gingivitis, bad breath, and can help prevent tooth decay.
-They may be called antiseptic, anti-plaque, anti-gingivitis, or anti-cavity depending on their focus.
-Most anti-plaque and anti-cavity mouth rinses can usually be purchased over the counter but some prescription strength fluoride, anti-cavity rinses or anti-bacterial products like chlorhexidine, require a prescription.
+- Therapeutic Rinses: Depending on the formulation, these are available over the counter or with a prescription.
+These can help reduce and control plaque, gingivitis, bad breath and tooth decay.
+Therapeutic rinses can also be called antiseptic, anti-plaque, anti-gingivitis, or anti-cavity—depending on their focus.
+Most can be purchased over the counter, but some prescription strength rinses, like chlorhexidine, require a prescription.

-So, how can you solve the mouthwash burn?
-Get back to basics— creating a consistent brushing and flossing routine can work wonders for your oral health.
+How can you solve the mouthwash burn?
+Get back to basics—a consistent brushing and flossing routine can work wonders for your oral health.
 If you prefer the whole suite of smile tools, look for a therapeutic, alcohol-free mouthwash with low amounts of menthol.

 If you experience an adverse reaction to a mouth rinse, stop using it and ask your dentist for a recommendation.

 More on oral health products: